ThomasDOtto/ILRA/README.md

 ```
 The test run will take around 5 minutes ('light' mode) and around 10 minutes ('both' mode) using 4 cores.

+Please go through the output file 'out_ILRA_test_log.txt' to get the details on the pipeline processing and final output.

 ### ILRA arguments: